flutter/website/debugging.md

 log lines.
 To avoid this, you can use `debugPrint()`, from Flutter's `services` library.
 This is a wrapper around `print` which throttles the output to a level that avoids being dropped by Android's kernel.

+Many classes in the Flutter framework have useful `toString` implementations.
+By convention, these output a single line usually including the `runtimeType` of the object, typically in the form `ClassName(more information about this instance...)`.
+Some classes that are used in trees also have `toStringDeep`, which returns a multiline description of the entire subtree from that point.
+Some classes that have particularly ~~verbose~~ helpful `toString` implementations have a corresponding `toStringShort` which returns only the type or some other very brief (one or two word) description of the object.

 ## Checked mode assertions